-If necessity is the mother of invention then, lets call crisis a catalyst for change.
-The disruption brought by the pandemic, has helped accelerate the trends making it hard to imagine a life back to pre-Covid-19 physical alternatives.
+If necessity is the mother of invention then, let’s call the crisis a catalyst for change.
+The disruption brought by the pandemic has helped accelerate the trends making it hard to imagine life back to pre-Covid-19 physical alternatives.
 We all now know that the future is DIGITAL.
-But, how is it going to impact our way of working, our communication, connection and creation processes?
-Organizations that were able to get it right were able to emerge out from the crisis quicker than their competitors.
-So, let’s take a deep dive into this fiasco and find out how Mohit, our protagonist of the series – “A Day in the Week of an Employee”; manages to capitalize this opportunity to create a “better normal” for his team.
+How will it impact our way of working, our communication, connection and creation processes?
+Organizations that were able to get it right were able to emerge out of the crisis quicker than their competitors.
+So, let’s take a deep dive into this fiasco and find out how Mohit, our protagonist of the series – “A Day in the Week of an Employee”; manages to capitalize on this opportunity to create a “better normal” for his team.

 “Misty mornings are here.
 Seems like winter is around the corner”, smiled Mohit as he pours coffee into his favourite mug gifted to him by his team on his 30th birthday which read – ‘I am the Project Manager you wish you had’.

-Covid-19 situation is a one-of-a-kind test for humans, affecting the life of so many people around the world at such a scale and speed.
+The covid-19 situation is a one-of-a-kind test for humans, affecting the lives of so many people around the world at such a scale and speed.
 This concerned Mohit a bit for his newly hired young graduates, who recently shifted to this unfamiliar city for the job.
 Work was the only place where they could have found some amount of familiarity as they had no family or friends nearby.

 After the daily scrum call, it was time to create project plans and tasks while working closely with the client and accommodating everyone’s priorities.
 Along with that, the administrative work also needed to be updated on the shared system on daily basis to ensure that the project is aligned as per the laid-out requirements.